jwday/remoteProp/README.md

     `node server`

-    Once running, you should be prompted in-line with the message `Server is up and running`
+    Once running, you should be prompted in-line with the message `Server is up and running`.

+    All broadcasted messages, including client connections/disconnections, will be shown in the terminal window.

 2. Connect to server using a web browser: